How Long Do I Have to Insure a New Car?

 Liability Coverage

 The most commonly required coverage is liability insurance, which protects you in the event that you cause bodily injury or property damage with your vehicle.
+Minimum liability coverage requirements may not be sufficient, so think carefully about the right amount of coverage for your needs.

 Underinsured and Uninsured Motorist Coverage

 This insurance protects you in the event that you get in an accident with another driver and they're at fault, but they don't have insurance or their coverage isn't sufficient.
-It offers coverage for your damaged vehicle and medical bills.
+It provides coverage for your damaged vehicle and medical bills.

 Uninsured and underinsured motorist coverage requirements can vary depending on where you live.